AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/writing_your_own_rules.rst

    $ lkql_repl.py -Pprj

 where prj is your project file :file:`prj.gpr`.
-From there you have access to an interactive shell which provide a history of commands available via e.g. the up and down keys, as well as automatic completion.
+From there you have access to an interactive shell which provides a history of commands available via e.g. the up and down keys, as well as automatic completion.
 To exit this shell, you can use the :kbd:`Control-D` key combination.

 Here is an example session: